UmaRamanathan-DA/portfolio/README.md

 ## 👤 About Me

-I'm passionate about building data-driven and user-focused solutions.
-With experience in data analytics, UI/UX design, and AI integration, I enjoy turning ideas into real-world tools and insights.
+I'm an active leaner in this space of tech, aiming to build data-driven and user-focused solutions, using data analytics, UI/UX design, and AI integration, I enjoy turning ideas into real-world tools and insights.

 ---